Why Do I Feel So Alone Even Though I Have Friends?

 Sometimes loneliness can simply be down to not understanding the key elements of adult friendship.

-Yes, at school, we gravitate towards people because we are on the same sports team, we like the same music.
+Yes, at school, we gravitate towards people because we are on the same sports team, or we like the same music.
 But as adults, independent from the constant support of our family, we need to instead find people with whom we share personal values.

 Personal values are the things that matter most to you about life.

-As you can imagine, if you share these core values with someone, it doesn’t matter if your lives are a match on the ever-changing outside when you match on the inside.
+As you can imagine, if you share these core values with someone?
+It doesn’t matter if your lives are a match on the ever-changing outside when you match on the inside.

 Perhaps this is why social media ‘friends’ don’t stop loneliness.
 Instead, research now shows that social media lead right to rising levels of loneliness.
-We just aren’t honest enough in the way we present ourselves online, and along with personal values, real friendship is also based on authenticity.

 7. You don’t know how to receive.

-Do you tend to say no to any offers of help and do everything yourself?
+Tend to say no to any offers of help and do everything yourself?
 Deflect questions about you and insist on talking about other peoples’ problems only?
 And hide your emotions if you feel sad or down, only calling friends when you feel in a good mood?

-If you are making friendships all one-way, always giving but never receiving, then you’ll feel depleted instead of loved.
+Connection is a two-way street.
+If you are making friendships all one-way, over giving but never receiving, then you’ll feel depleted instead of loved.
 At its extreme, this can become a pattern of codependency, where you begin to take your self-worth from helping others and can lose any sense of your own needs.

 Sound worryingly familiar?